Roman Dziarski: Publications and research support

-Dziarski authored over 150 scientific publications, which have 13,310 citations, h-index of 48, and i10-index of 87.
+Dziarski authored over 150 scientific publications, which have over 15,000 citations, h-index of 54, and i10-index of 92.
 From 1979 to 2020, Dziarski was a Principal Investigator on more than 20 research grants, including 10 awards from the National Institutes of Health.

 Teaching

 Dziarski is a dedicated educator.
 From 1978 to 1984, he taught Immunology and Microbiology to podiatric medicine students at Temple University School of Podiatric Medicine.
 From 1985 to 2020, he taught Immunology, Microbiology, and elements of Pathology and Pharmacology to medical students at Indiana University School of Medicine–Northwest.
 He was a Course Director of Microbiology and Immunology, and in 1990 introduced an innovative Problem-Based Learning curriculum.
-He authored a chapter on Innate Immunity, published in three editions of the popular medical textbook, Schaechter’s Mechanisms of Microbial Disease, and a chapter on peptidoglycan in Molecular Medical Microbiology textbook.
+He authored a chapter on Innate Immunity, published in three editions of the popular medical textbook, Schaechter's Mechanisms of Microbial Disease, and a chapter on peptidoglycan in Molecular Medical Microbiology textbook.
 Dziarski received seven Teaching Awards at Indiana University.

+World War II book

+In 2023 Dziarski published a World War II family memoir, "How We Outwitted and Survived the Nazis: The True Story of the Holocaust Rescuers, Zofia Sterner and Her Family", which received positive reviews.
+Polish translation was published in 2025.